- What is ISO 9001:2015?

 When will I receive my order?

 Shipping transit times will vary.
-Through UPS, all customers should receive their order within no more than 5 to 6 business days after the order leaves our warehouse.
+Through FedEx, all customers should receive their order within no more than 5 to 6 business days after the order leaves our warehouse.
 Orders placed through our website will show you an estimated delivery date.

 Why can't my product be sent by air?